zlewis004/CS167/Labs/Lab8/CS167-Lab8-README.md

 ## Answers

 * (Q1) What is the nesting level of this column `root.entities.hashtags.element.text`?
+* root is Level 0.
+* -entities is Level 1.
+* -hashtags is Level 2.
+* element (inside hashtags) does not increase the level.
+* -text inside element is Level 3.
 * (Q2) In Parquet, would this field be stored as a repeated column?
 Explain your answer.

 * (Q3) Based on this schema answer the following:***